codecrafttaha/CodeCraftTaha/README.md

 ### Hey there!
 I'm **Taha**

-I'm a **Backend Developer** focused on building clean, secure and scalable server-side applications.
+I'm a **Backend Developer** focused on performance, low-level optimization and database systems.

-I work with APIs, databases, authentication systems and backend architecture.
+I mainly work with **C++ and SQL**, building fast and efficient backend systems.
-My goal is to write code that is not only working, but also maintainable, readable and production-ready.

 <br clear="left"/>